xdfchvbjknml/speiware/README.md

 # SpyVirus
-idk used to be troll softaware(fake virus)
+idk used to be troll softaware(fake malware)